kxie95/kxie95.github.io/_posts/2018-08-16-facillitation-book.md

 ## The Role of a Facillitator

 To encourage all the values above when in a group discussion.
 The facillitator's mission is to support everyone to do their best thinking.

+## Techniques that stand out to me

+**Encouraging**: Many times discussions are lead by the loudest people.
+This technique is a way to draw out the people who aren't as engaged.

+We can do this without singling out people by simply restating the objective and then encouraging.
+Eg. "We've been looking for the root causes of this problem.
+Any other possibilities?"

+**Balancing**: Seeking out arguments from a different perspective.
+Do this when you need to broaden the discussion.
+Eg. "Okay, we've heard three people stand on this matter.
+Does anyone else have a different position?"

+**Summarising**: Needed to close off the discussion.
+People need to feel that their ideas have been heard otherwise the discussion may not close.